 For a retirement investor looking to diversify with a minimum of fuss, ETFs that track broad-based global indexes, such as the iShares MSCI EAFE Index Fund

 Instant portfolio ... just add trades!

 If you have a stock portfolio, and you're planning to hold it for more than a few years, you've got to have some international exposure.
 Half of the world's public companies reside outside the U.S., and they still include some of the world's best chances for growth.
 The best mutual funds and ETFs make acquiring this exposure painless.

 If you don't have any global exposure right now, buying the funds listed above is a great no-fuss way to get rolling immediately.

 One more thing

 Here's one last idea to ponder.
-Mutual funds and ETFs are quick, easy, and effective ways to get in on the global stock market.
+Mutual funds and ETFs are a quick, easy, and effective way to get in on the global stock market.
 But as you get more comfortable and familiar with international investing, you'll want to consider the potentially higher returns that choosing individual stocks for your portfolio can bring.